yxuansu/OpenAlpaca/README.md

 ## 3. Model Training:

 In our experiments, we train our model using DeepSpeed with Zero-3 on 8xA100 GPUs.
 To start the training, run the following command.
+The entire training process should take around 30 minutes.
 ```yaml
 ./scripts/train_sft.sh
 ```